All-Hands-AI/OpenHands/CONTRIBUTING.md

    - Set `base` to `main`
    - Click `Create pull request`

-The PR should appear in [Open Hands PRs](https://github.com/All-Hands-AI/OpenHands/pulls).
+The PR should appear in [OpenHands PRs](https://github.com/All-Hands-AI/OpenHands/pulls).

-Then the Open Hands team will review your code.
+Then the OpenHands team will review your code.

 ## PR Rules